Argentina's 'Fab Four' key to team's success

 A virtual reserve side suffered a solitary defeat in the qualifiers to Uruguay in October with key midfielder Fernando Gago, who dictates the pace of Argentina's game and acts as a supply line for Messi, missing that and most of their other matches through injury.

-Surprise is a key element for Argentina, who play their best football when Gago, Javier Mascherano and Di Maria play in midfield behind Messi, Higuain and Aguero.
+Surprise is a key element for Argentina, who play their best Soccer when Gago, Javier Mascherano and Di Maria play in midfield behind Messi, Higuain and Aguero.

 The transition from defense to midfield is a weakness along with dealing with high balls into the penalty area despite tall center backs in Federico Fernandez and Ezequiel Garay.